vividf/AWML/README.md

 # autoware-ml

-This repository is machine learning library for [Autoware](https://github.com/autowarefoundation/autoware) based on [OpenMMLab library](https://github.com/open-mmlab).
+This repository is a machine learning library to deploy for [Autoware](https://github.com/autowarefoundation/autoware) to aim for "robotics MLOps".
-`autoware-ml` support training with [T4dataset format](https://github.com/tier4/tier4_perception_dataset) in addition to open dataset.
+`Autoware-ml` supports training with [T4dataset format](https://github.com/tier4/tier4_perception_dataset) in addition to open datasets and deployment for [Autoware](https://github.com/autowarefoundation/autoware).
+In addition to ML model deployment, `autoware-ml` supports active learning framework include auto labeling, semi-auto labeling, and data mining.

 ![](/docs/fig/autoware-ml.drawio.svg)

-- Supported environment
+`Autoware-ml` can deploy following task for now.

+- 2D detection for dynamic recognition
+- 3D detection for dynamic recognition
+- 2D fine detection for traffic light recognition
+- 2D classification for traffic light recognition

+`Autoware-ml` support following environment.

 - All tools are tested by [Docker environment](Dockerfile) on Ubuntu 22.04LTS
 - NVIDIA dependency: CUDA 12.1 + cuDNN 8
   - Need > 530.xx.xx NVIDIA device driver

 ## Docs
 ### Design documents

-If you want to know about the design of `autoware-ml`, you should read as below pages.
+If you want to know about the design of `autoware-ml`, you should read following pages.

 - [Docs for architecture of dataset pipeline](/docs/design/architecture_dataset.md)
 - [Docs for architecture of ML model](/docs/design/architecture_model.md)